The Greatest Basketball Player of All Time: You Decide

 As for team accolades his 6 Final Appearances looks woeful next to Bill Russell (12) or Jabbar (10).
 His 6 championship wins is pretty good, it’s not Russell’s 11, but ties with Jabbar and is better than most.

-Looking at Jordan’s case from an empirical perspective it is obvious he doesn’t run away form the field.
+Looking at Jordan’s case from an empirical perspective it is obvious he doesn’t run away from the field.
 Actually, objectively he doesn’t measure up to a lot of other greats.
 His 6 for 6 in NBA Finals is impressive, until compared with Russell’s 11 of 12.

 If it’s not Jordan, then who is LeBron James chasing?